Jaycode88/veg-centric-msp3/README.md

-create add recipe form to db functionality styled add recipe card styled show recipes page so tiles have border to seperate background image display in rows of 2 large screen and list of tiles on screens smaller than ipad
+create add recipe form to db functionality styled add recipe card styled show recipes page so tiles have border to seperate background image display in rows of 2 large screen and list of tiles on screens smaller than ipad found new colour scheme on pinterest by lookcolor.ru they didnt add the colour codes so i inserted the picture to adobe color and allowed that to pick the colours from the picture added button effects to include colours from them

 nb